Mindful Art

 Current classes

-At the moment we don’t have any class planned due to maternity leave, but we are available to hire for your events, schools, online or in person.
+And we are available to hire for your events, schools, online or in person.

 Contact us